awproksel-archive/docker_helper/README.md

 ## functions

-You can view all available functions by typing `dh`, give gives you the following:
+You can view all available functions by typing `dh`

 All executed commands will print to the screen the complete command they are executing so you will know what command(s) are being sent to the docker daemon.